erinethomas/polaris/docs/developers_guide/seaice/models/index.md

-(dev-ocean-models)=
+(dev-seaice-models)=

 # Models

-Polaris is designed to support multiple ocean models.
+Polaris is designed to support the single column version of MPAS-Seaice.

 (dev-ocean-supported-models)=